phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ## Local variables - libphoenix, userspace

+### PS-CODE-REC-035

-Scope of local variables should be minimalized, as the stack usage and number of local variables.
-It is advised to avoid reusing variables for different purposes across the function.
-Static local variables are allowed.
+Scope of local variables should be minimized in libphoenix and userspace (as the stack usage and number of local variables).

+### PS-CODE-REC-036

+The variables should not be used for different purposes across the function.

+### PS-CODE-REC-037

+Static local variables could be used in libphoenix and userspace.

+#### Example

 ```c
 void countSheeps(herd_t *herd)